usds/website-staging/_projects/0008__medicaid.md

     description: |-
       states supported through in-depth technical assistance across diverse geographies, populations, and needs

-  - figure: "over 400"
+  - figure: "400+"
     unit: "K"
     description: |-
-      children & families reinstated for coverage across 29 states as a result of actions taken by CMCS and supported by USDS
+      children and families reinstated for coverage across 29 states as a result of actions taken by CMCS and supported by USDS
 ---

 ## Background